 These new revelations have rocked me to my core.
 I never would have served him had I known these things were happening, and now that I understand the situation I can say honestly that I served under false pretenses.
 The sexual abuse was extremely well hidden, and the other abuse normalized within the culture of devotion.
 Yet I recognize now that I was not seeing clearly.
 Devotion becomes a particular lens to see life through.
 Had I been more neutral I would have known, but in my devotion I simply refused to within my own consciousness .

 I can say now that I feel awful - a deep mix of shame and self inquiry - for having vouched for Yogi Bhajan's integrity, as I did on many occasions.
 These emotions are like the rug being pulled out from beneath a devotee.
 I held him on such an elevated mindset. as we were taught the position of a student to a spiritual teacher was supposed to be.

-Over thirty women have come forward with credible reports of sexual abuse.
-There are others who are choosing not to come forward at least for the time being, and are processing within their own boundaries and healing in their silence.
+Since 2019 over thirty women have come forward with credible reports of sexual abuse.
+I know of others who are choosing not to come forward at least for the time being, and are processing within their own boundaries and healing in their silence.
 I respect their need for privacy and healing at this time, especially in an environment of community scrutiny and judgment.
 Healing and processing this will take a lifetime.